Falling Asleep At The Wheel

 Certain interstates (like those in Texas) may be more prone to these tragedies than others.
 Weather conditions, like rain and fog, can escalate driving risks.
 But overall, many of these accidents could have been avoided if the drivers had enough sleep under their seat belts before heading out on the road.

 Sleep Junkie is your source for tips and research on how to sleep better at night.
 Getting a full night’s rest doesn’t just mean that you have more energy in the morning; it might also help you avoid a life-threatening mistake like accidentally falling asleep behind the wheel of a car.

 Obtaining adequate rest also means making sure you have the right tools to get the job done.
 Investing in the best mattress for your needs as well as an adjustable base can help you get the most comfortable sleep, helping you wake up each morning rested and ready to take on the day.
 At Sleep Junkie we’re committed to helping you find the right mattresses (with the best value) to get the best sleep possible.
-Whether you’re looking for the best bed in a box, a memory foam mattress, or a bed for back pain relief, we’ve got you covered.
+Whether you’re looking for the best mattress in a box, a memory foam mattress, or a bed for back pain relief, we’ve got you covered.
 Visit us online to learn more.